Candy Cane Games

 Managing Objects:

-• Only the server can create objects.
+• Only the server can create and modify objects.

 • All objects in the world are replicated to all users.
 You cannot create an object on just one client.